 Here’s how to make the most of your precious me-time, and recharge your batteries too.

-Whether it’s a trusted friend, relative or neighbour, you’re bound to need a babysitter at some point, so get them lined up because a supportive network is essential for any new mother.
+Whether it’s a trusted friend, relative or neighbour, you’re bound to need a babysitter at some point, so get them lined up because a supportive network is essential for parents with young children.

 Treasure your time

 How you spend your me-time is up to you (although housework is banned!).
 You could have a long lie-in, a haircut, a swim or lunch with a friend.